Arteeo/arteeo-glossary/readme.md

 - Provides all the configurations so you can customize the project as you want.
 - It's a one-way street, `eject` and you have to maintain everything yourself.
 - You don't normally have to `eject` a project because by ejecting you lose the connection with `create-guten-block` and from there onwards you have to update and maintain all the dependencies on your own.

-> This project was bootstrapped with [Create Guten Block](https://github.com/ahmadawais/create-guten-block).